 “There aren’t many jobs in the world that leave a mark like an architect leaves.
 Our work is out there for everyone to see every day for 50 years or more.
 That’s pretty amazing.”

-“What really interests me is working for a practice whose projects stimulate people and add value to their environment, as opposed to ordinary, boring buildings that most people don’t even notice.
-Our buildings add value, debate, controversy, stimulation, some more than others.
+“What really interests me is working for a practice whose projects stimulate debate and make people sit up and think, as opposed to ordinary, boring buildings that most people don’t even notice.
+Our buildings add value and at times they’re controversial and challenging.
 That’s an important distinction.

-It’s fantastic to be able to walk through a city and see six or eight seriously major projects that you’ve had a genuine involvement in.
+I think it’s fantastic to be able to walk through a city and see several seriously major projects that you’ve had a genuine involvement in.
 It’s like leaving your legacy in huge bold print on the front page and it’s fabulous.
 When my kids were young it was a real buzz for them too.
-They loved to say, “My dad did that”.
+They loved to say, ‘My dad did that’”.